lafranceinsoumise/jlm-video-subtitles/subtitles/README.md

 Additionally, captions are sorted into year directories, for clarity.

-## How

-The `bin/backup.py` script handles downloading these files from YouTube.

 ## Warning

 This is merely a backup for now, there is no point in modifying these files by hand.